 AHHA Healthcare Champion Awards

-Nominations are now open!
-Encourage, recognize, and reward members of your team taking progressive and effective steps to improve patient care and outcomes - submit a nomination today!
+These annual awards encourage, recognize, and reward Alaska healthcare professionals taking progressive and effective steps to improve patient care and outcomes.

 Just culture seeks to create an environment that encourages individuals to report mistakes so that the precursors to error can be better understood in order to fix system issues.

 TeamSTEPPS teaches health care professionals communication and teamwork skills to enable them to respond quickly and effectively to whatever situations arise.

 AHHA has partnered with Washington Hospital Services to provide members with peer review services.

 The Medicare Rural Hospital Flexibility Program encourages the development of cooperative systems of care in rural areas.